LukeThornton92/string_theory/README.md

 - Apple preview - To manipulate images and reduce file sizes.
 - [FreeConvert](https://www.freeconvert.com/webp-converter/download) - converted the numerous image files types to WebP
 - [Am I Responsive](https://ui.dev/amiresponsive) - To show the website image on a range of devices.
+- [ChartDB](https://app.chartdb.io) - Builds a visual version of your database with a simple script.

 # Testing

 Find the full testing documented in [TESTING.md](TESTING.md).

-# Deployment & local development
+# Deployment And Local Development

 Please refer to [DEPLOYMENT.md](DEPLOYMENT.md) if you wish to deploy a copy of the site for yourself.